Skip to main content

 Am I eligible and how do I get a flu vaccine?

-This Autumn, the NHS flu vaccine will be offered to the following groups.
+The NHS flu vaccine will be offered to the following groups.
 Click on the heading to learn more about how members of these groups can receive their vaccine here in North Wales.

 Further guidance about eligibility is available from the Welsh Government.